-Our new showroom home is designed to give local Silicon Valley homeowners, builders, architects, and designers the opportunity to experience a Control4 Smart Home in an experiential environment.
-The Certified Showroom home demonstrates the wide range of possibilities of a smart home system, from a one-room entertainment solution that controls everything in the family room, or a system that spans the whole house to include lighting, temperature control, multi-room audio, shade control and more. cyberManor’s new showroom home is a powerful way of drawing in consumers through personalized and engaging home automation experiences.
+Our new showroom home is designed to give local Silicon Valley homeowners, builders, architects, and designers the opportunity to experience a Control4 Smart Home in a real home environment.
+This Control4 Certified Showroom home demonstrates the wide range of possibilities in a smart home system, from a one-room entertainment solution that controls everything in the family room to a whole house Control4 system that includes lighting, temperature control, multi-room audio, shade control and much more. cyberManor’s new showroom home is a powerful way of educating consumers through personalized and engaging home automation experiences.

 “Upon entering our showroom home visitors can interact with different aspects of a Control4 Smart Home.
 We have actually built a new 1 bedroom, 1.5 bath townhouse that realistically depicts the full range of Control4’s smart home benefits in a fully functioning home.
 Our goal is for them to be inspired and envision similar experiences being incorporated into their own homes or projects” said Gordon van Zuiden, President, cyberManor, Inc.

 “We are thrilled that cyberManor has opened a Control4 Certified Showroom in Los Gatos, CA. Our dealers are passionate about what they do, and they value being able to educate and guide their consumers to reach their ideal smart home installation experience from start to finish,” said Bryce Judd, SVP Sales at Control4.
 “Because cyberManor offers an immersive showroom experience, homeowners in their area get the opportunity to really engage with their dealer and gain a deeper understanding of the smart home experience.”